nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 By the end of the article, we will have a working register-based VM capable of interpreting and running a limited set of ASM instructions + some bonus programs to test if everything works well.

 The code is written in C11, and it will probably compile on most operating systems.
-The repo can be found [here](https://github.com/,nomemory/lc3-vm), and the exact source code is [`vm.c`](https://github.com/nomemory/lc3-vm/blob/main/vm.c):
+The repo can be found [here](https://github.com/nomemory/lc3-vm), and the exact source code is [`vm.c`](https://github.com/nomemory/lc3-vm/blob/main/vm.c):

 ```
 git clone git@github.com:nomemory/lc3-vm.git
 ```

-If you are a seasoned C developer that have already dabbled in this sort of stuff, you can skip this reading, because it will cover information you probably already know.
+If you are a seasoned C developer that has already dabbled in this sort of stuff, you can skip this reading because it will cover information you probably already know.

-The reader should already be familiar with bitwise operations, hexadecimal notation, pointers, pointer functions, C macros and some functions from the standard library (eg., `fwrite` and `fread`).
+The reader should already be familiar with bitwise operations, hexadecimal notation, pointers, pointer functions, C macros, and some functions from the standard library (e.g., `fwrite` and `fread`).

-It will be unfair not to mention some existing blog posts covering the same topic as this article, the best in this category is [Write your Own Virtual Machine](https://justinmeiners.github.io/lc3-vm/) by [Justin Meyers](https://github.com/justinmeiners) and [Ryan Pendleton](https://github.com/rpendleton).
+It will be unfair not to mention some existing blog posts covering the same topic as this article; the best in this category is [Write your Own Virtual Machine](https://justinmeiners.github.io/lc3-vm/) by [Justin Meyers](https://github.com/justinmeiners) and [Ryan Pendleton](https://github.com/rpendleton).
 Their code covers a more in-depth implementation of a VM.
-Compared to this article, our VM is a little bit simpler, and the code takes a different route in terms of the implementation.
+Compared to this article, our VM is a little simpler, and the code takes a different route in terms of the implementation.

 # Virtual Machines

-In the world of computing, a VM (*Virtual Machine*) is a term that refers to a system that emulates/virtualize a computer system/architecture.
+In the world of computing, a VM (*Virtual Machine*) is a term that refers to a system that emulates/virtualizes a computer system/architecture.

 Broadly speaking, there are two categories of Virtual Machines:
 * *System Virtual Machines* which provide a complete substitute for a real machine.
-They implement enough functionality that allow operating systems to function on them.
+They implement enough functionality that allows operating systems to function on them.
 They can share and manage hardware, and sometimes multiple environments can function on the same physical machine without hindering each other.
 * *Process Virtual Machines* which are simpler and are designed to execute computer programs in a platform-agnostic environment.
 The [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) is a good example of a *Process Virtual Machine*.

 In this article, we will develop a simple *Process Virtual Machine* designed to execute simple computer programs in a platform-independent environment.
 Our *toy* Virtual Machine is based on the [LC-3 Computer Architecture](https://en.wikipedia.org/wiki/Little_Computer_3), and will be capable of interpreting and executing (a subset of) LC3 Assembly Code.

 > Little Computer 3, or LC-3, is a type of computer educational programming language, an assembly language, a type of low-level programming language.
-It features a relatively simple instruction set, but can be used to write moderately complex assembly programs and is a viable target for a C compiler.
+It features a relatively simple instruction set but can be used to write moderately complex assembly programs and is a viable target for a C compiler.
 The language is less complicated than x86 assembly but has many features similar to those in more complex languages.
 These features make it worthwhile for beginning instruction, so it is most often used to teach fundamentals of programming and computer architecture to computer science and computer engineering students. ([wikipedia](https://en.wikipedia.org/wiki/Little_Computer_3))

 For simplicity, we deliberately stripped down our LC-3 implementation from the following features: interrupt processing, priority levels, process, status registers (PSR), privilege modes, supervisor stack, user stack.
 We will virtualize only the most basic hardware possible, and we will interact with the *outside* world (`stdin`, `stdout`) through `traps`.

 # von Neumann model

-Our LC-3 inspired VM, like most of the general purpose computers nowadays, is based on the [von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann) [computer model](https://en.wikipedia.org/wiki/Von_Neumann_architecture), and it will have 3 main components: the **CPU**, the **Main Memory**, the **input**/**output** devices.
+Our LC-3 inspired VM, like most of the general-purpose computers nowadays, is based on the [von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann) [computer model](https://en.wikipedia.org/wiki/Von_Neumann_architecture), and it will have three main components: the **CPU**, the **Main Memory**, the **input**/**output** devices.

 ![png]({{site.url}}/assets/images/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c/vn.drawio.png)

 The **CPU**, an abbreviation for *Central Processing Unit* is the "circuitry" that controls and manipulates data.
-Furthermore, the CPU is divided into three layers: **ALU**, **CU** and **Registers**.
+Furthermore, the CPU is divided into three layers: **ALU**, **CU**, and **Registers**.

 ALU stands for *Arithmetic/Logic Unit* and represents the circuits that are actually carrying the instructions on the data (operations like ADD, XOR, Division, etc.).